 Step 6: Transfer your gluten-free zucchini bread batter to your prepared loaf pan and use a spatula, spoon or small off set to smooth it out evenly.
 At this point, you can refrigerate the unbaked zucchini bread batter for up to 24hrs before baking it.

-Step 7: Bake at 350F for 55-65 minutes, The loaf is done when it is golden brown and a toothpick or cake tester inserted in the center of the loaf comes out clean.
+Step 7: Bake at 350F for 55-65 minutes.
+Remove the best zucchini bread when it is golden brown and a toothpick or cake tester inserted in the center of the loaf comes out clean.
 (If using a digital thermometer, the internal temperature should be 200F or higher.

 Remove from the oven, and allow for the zucchini bread to cool in the loaf pan for 10-15 minutes.
 Remove it from the loaf pan and transfer it to a cooling rack to cool completely.

 While zucchini bread is delicious on its own, my favorite way to serve it is with everything from butter to cream cheese to mascarpone.
 It also makes a delicious choice of bread for french toast.